Code-Institute-Solutions/AI-Augmented-Bootcamp/AI_pair_programming_1/Seven Seas Spa_B5_3_3/userstory.md

 **Tasks:**
 - Design and implement a hero section with a headline and description.
-- Add a "Learn More" button linking to the Services page.
+- Add a "Contact Us" button linking to the Contact page.
 - Ensure the hero section is visually appealing and aligns with the website's theme.

 ---